Vitamin D is an extremely important vitamin that has powerful effects on several systems throughout your body (1).

 In one controlled study, people with vitamin D deficiency were nearly twice as likely to experience bone pain in their legs, ribs or joints compared to those with blood levels in the normal range (18).

-Bottom Line: Low blood levels of the vitamin may be a cause or contributing factor to bone pain and lower back pain.
+Summary Low blood levels of vitamin D may be a cause or contributing factor to bone pain and lower back pain.

-A depressed mood may also be a sign of deficiency.
+A depressed mood may also be a sign of vitamin D deficiency.

 In one analysis, 65% of the observational studies found a relationship between low blood levels and depression.